When's Stranger Things season 4 released? What's going to happen?

 There's a lot of questions need answering in Hawkins, Indiana...

-If he’s not, who is “The American” holed up in that Russian prison during the end credits of Stranger Things season two?

-Despite us still being a significant amount of time away from Stranger Things season four hitting Netflix, that doesn’t stop fans across the globe speculating day and night as to what might happen next in the sci-fi story set in Hawkins, Indiana.
+Despite us still being a significant amount of time away from Stranger Things season four hitting Netflix, that doesn’t stop fans across the globe speculating day and night as to what might happen next in the sci-fi story set in Hawkins, Indiana (and now Russia, it seems).

 We’ve collated many of the biggest questions (and attempted to answer them), like, when will there be a new season of Stranger Things, who will likely be in the cast… and most importantly, what might happen next to the main characters?